horionclient/Horion/README.md

 **Horion** is a minecraft bedrock edition utility mod designed to enhance a users gameplay.
 We do not take responsibility.
 If you want to contribute to this project, feel free to fork this repository and submit a pull request.

+also no, horion isnt updated yet stop asking noob - thatong

 **As of 09/01/20, this project is under no active development by the horion team anymore.
 We will still review PRs.**

 [![Discord](https://img.shields.io/discord/732833913705201736?label=chat&logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/WPe3WeNtgv)